CoinFabrik/orchestrated-deployments/dockers/jenkins_task/README.md

 - Select at the bottom of the form (Post-Build options)
 - Build other projects
 - Write down the name of the tasks "Upgrade"
+- Make sure it is selected 'Trigger only if build is stable'